nhannguyen95/two-scoops-of-django-1.11/13-templates-best-practices.md

 # Hit the db again: SELECT * FROM Cart, User WHERE User.cart = cart;
 cart = user.cart

-# Assume later accesses to `user.cart`, hit the db multiple times
+# FYI: later accesses to `user.cart` will not hit the db
+cart = user.cart  # Get the result that is cached when called the first time
 ---------------------------------------------

 ---------------select_relate()-------------